RobertoRoos/sawIntuitiveResearchKitWiki/Development-Environment.md

 The current software is written in C/C++ and uses the libraw1394 library under Linux.
 See http://www.dennedy.org/libraw1394/ for libraw1394 documentation.

 # FireWire Adapter
 The dVRK controllers use FireWire as the fieldbus, and you will need a FireWire adapter.
-Due to the fact that FireWire is a sophisticated protocol, some chipset implementation is not fully functional and has various issues such as dropping packets and supporting a limited number of FireWire nodes.
-We **STRONGLY** recommend adapters with chipsets from Texas Instrument, such as the PEX1394A2V 2-Port PCI Express FireWire Card from StarTech.
+Due to the fact that FireWire is a sophisticated protocol, some chipset implementations are not fully functional and have various issues such as dropping packets and supporting a limited number of FireWire nodes.
+We **STRONGLY** recommend adapters with chipsets from Texas Instruments, such as the PEX1394A2V 2-Port PCI Express FireWire Card from StarTech.

 To get the chipset model of your FireWire card:
 ```sh